azist/tutorial-steps/src/s02-cfglog/readme.md

 programmatically by code (no config)

 ### Is logger synchronous?
 Is sink asynchronous?
 Why no "tasks" in sinks?
 By design.
-Defaul log daemon implementations are asynchrnous with a dedicated thread/queue.
+Defaul log daemon implementations are asynchronous with a dedicated thread/queue.
 Sinks are ALWAYS synchronous by design.
 You can use "LogSink" to spawn an inner sink with its own asynchronous flow and graph